mindflay3r/Guide/src/selfhosting/getting-started.md

 You can change the cost in silver of actions in this file.
 Currently, you can use them on players.

 #### DifficultyValues
 You can set all the values for your enforced difficulty if are currently using that configuration.
-You can find all those stats under the custom storyteller option in Rimworld.
+You can find all those stats under the custom storyteller option in RimWorld.

 #### EventValues
 You can change the cost in silver of events in this file.
 You can call those events on players.